 Trevor Connor 00:04

-Hello and welcome to another episode of Fast Talk.
-I am your host Trevor Connor with my full allergy deep voice going on today.
-I am here with two co hosts.
-So you all know Rob Pickles but joining us again.
-We have Grant Holicky who can’t stop playing with his phone.
+Hello and welcome to another episode of Fast Talk, I am your host Trevor Connor with my full allergy deep voice going on today.
+I am here with two cohosts – so you all know Rob Pickels but joining us again we have Grant Holicky who can’t stop playing with his phone.

 Grant Holicky 00:24

-It’s just nice to be here.
-But, unfortunately, you guys aren’t the most entertaining people in the world all the time.
-So I have to entertain myself the phone.
+It’s just nice to be here but, unfortunately, you guys aren’t the most entertaining people in the world all the time so I have to entertain myself with the phone.

 Rob Pickels 00:31

-Yeah, I’m sure our listeners are looking at their phones too.
-While we’re talking so well.
+Yeah, I’m sure our listeners are looking at their phones too while we’re talking so…

-Pickles spend so much time talking about his home breakfast.
-I don’t even hear about your breakfast.
-Hey, man.
+Well, Pickels spend so much time talking about his own breakfast.
+I don’t need to hear about your breakfast.

 Rob Pickels 00:40